ragesh88/Rajesh_miniproject_report/README.md

 ### How to compile

-Use pdflatex to compile the document as:
+Use xelatex to compile the document as:

 xelatex miniProject.tex && xelatex miniProject.tex